 Under her leadership the Foundation provided early support to a range of public broadcasting projects including Nova and Nature, and has been a longstanding supporter of Ken Burns productions such as Jazz, and National Parks.

 Mrs. Park also oversaw the Foundation’s major grants to local organizations in Ithaca, NY such as the SPCA, Tompkins County Public Library, Hangar Theater, and the Paleontological Research Institute.
+Her estate provided significant endowment contributions to both Park Scholars Programs.

 Mrs. Park was well known for her whimsical and wry sense of humor, love of animals and her personal generosity to many causes and individuals.